Friday, June 22, 2012

 thanks to www.vasista india.com

-Amla strengthens the body, expel toxins from the body
+Amla strengthens the body, expels toxins from the body

-Weakness of body, heart and mind shall be dispelled by taking fresh amla juice in betwen meals.
+Weakness of body, heart, and mind shall be dispelled by taking fresh amla juice in between meals.

 is good for hair. prevents premature graying of hair.